rubillos/RV-Bridge/README.md

 ## 3D Printing

 - A case will keep the microcontroller isolated from any exposed contacts in the wiring panel.
-- STL Files are in the docs folder:
+- STL Files are in the `3D` folder:
     * `RV-Bridge_Box_Bottom.stl`
     * `RV-Bridge_Box_Top.stl`
 - Slicer